 |Land Area:||42.4 sq miles|

-The second smallest of the five boroughs, the Bronx has a population of about 1.4 million (2008 Census Bureau Population Estimate).
+The second smallest of the five boroughs, the Bronx has a population of about 1.4 million (according to the 2008 population estimate by the US Census Bureau).

 Generally, the North-West Bronx (Community District 8, comprising Riverdale, Marble Hill, and Kingsbridge) is more affluent than the rest of the borough.
-The contrast gets pretty extreme in Riverdale which has plenty of large-lot single-family mansions surrounded by scenic parks.
+Riverdale stands out in particular: while the neighborhood boasts thousands of large-lot single-family houses surrounded by scenic parks.
 A sizable proportion of housing in low-income areas is in the form of high-rise housing projects, although most of the borough's housing stock consists of low-rise and mid-rise buildings.

 Today, the Bronx has perhaps the best uptapped supply of affordable rental apartments - living here is considerably cheaper than living in most areas of Brooklyn, not to mention Manhattan.